Workflow execution is a complex subject, but you don’t need to understand every detail to get started effectively.

 We are working hard to change it, but so far the Workflow UI in Roboflow APP is not capable of displaying the

-.
+concept of dimensionality level.
 We know that it is suboptimal from UX perspective and very confusing but we

 must ask for patience until this situation gets better.